 The Pin Method

-To lock your extension in place, insert a bobby pin through the lace base, catching both the elastic band and your natural hair.
-This acts as an extra clip of secure attachment, preventing the ponytail from dragging downward.
+How-to: Insert a bobby pin through the lace base, catching both the elastic band and your natural hair.

 The Bun Method

-If you struggle with a perfect fit, style your natural hair into a low, flat bun.
+How-to: Style your natural hair into a low, flat bun.
 Secure the ponytail extension over the bun using its comb or elastic.
-The bun acts as a stable shelf, alleviating discomfort caused by the weight of the ponytail.

 The Hybrid Method (Volume Boost)

-For very fine hair, install 1 to 2 pieces of Clip-in hair extensions on the top of your head before attaching the ponytail.
-This creates a textured base that helps the main extension comb grip more firmly.
+How-to: For very fine hair, install one or two clip-in hair extensions on the top of your head before attaching the ponytail.

 High Ponytail vs. Low Ponytail: Pros & Cons